 There is no button that is pushed to restore a photo, but much time and effort.
 If a request is made to heavily alter a photo after the instructed edits have been performed and it is different from the initial concept, once again it is not a simple fix.
 More time and effort has to be invested in this.
 If it was not in an initial quote then don’t be surprised for the job to cost more.
 Phrases such as “just move him over a bit” or “replace the background” or “add a bit of colour” come with little understanding for the time and cost involved.

 The phrase “just move him over a bit” is the most frequently misunderstood.

 To move someone over in scene requires:-

 - Cutting out the person onto a new layer.
 This task alone is tricky particularly if there is wispy hair to cut around, or the figure is blended with the background.

 - Fill in the hole that is left behind.
 There is nothing left in the space when you cut something out.
 The contents of the scene are missing.
-The lawnmower that was behind the figure needs rebuilding or replacing, the flowers on the borders needs extending to fill the space.
-What ever should be behind the figure needs reconstructing.
+The lawnmower that was behind the figure needs rebuilding or replacing, the flowers on the borders need extending to fill the space.
+Whatever should be behind the figure that needs reconstruction.

 - Delete the shadow of the person.
 Again this means recreating details over the shadow to remove it.